 You see, he used to charge $100 to fix a traffic ticket.
 Every morning, he’d send letters to people who’d just gotten citations, and he’d get an 8% response rate.
 Not bad, considering he was one of 3-4 lawyers sending letters.
 He’d show up in court at 7:45am and knock out 7-8 cases in 45 minutes.

-He boasted that this business model made him $12,000 to $16,000 a month—yes, he shared this out loud in Chick-fil-A, and no, I didn’t interrupt to fact-check whether that $192K/year was net or gross.
+He boasted that this business model made him $12,000 to $16,000 a month—yes, he shared this out loud in the restaurant, and no, I didn’t interrupt to fact-check whether that $192K/year was net or gross.

 But it wouldn’t last.

 A Competitor Became the “Wal-Mart of Traffic Tickets”

 One of his competitors announced they were going to be the “Wal-Mart of traffic tickets,” and they cut their price to $45 per ticket.

 Suddenly, everyone else in town also dropped their prices, from $100 to $45 to match.

 Plus, a glut of hungry new law school graduates meant he was now one of 30 lawyers sending those “hire me!” letters to hapless drivers, instead of just 3-4 before.

 His direct-mail response rate plummeted to 3%.
 In less than five years, he lamented, the easy revenue was gone.

 Nowadays, there’s even a free robot lawyer that can generate parking ticket appeals.
 The robot lawyer already saved motorists more than $3 million in fines, and who knows how much in overpriced lawyer fees.

 An Informed Client—A Bad Lawyer’s Worst Friend?